CryptechTest/minetest_doc_items/API.md

 is intended to give a quick rundown of misc. groups which don't fit to other factoids, yet they are still somewhat relevant to gameplay.

-`groupnames` is a table of group names.
+`groupnames` is a table of group names you wish to add.

-Groups which are used for crafting or in the `connects_to` field of item definitions are already automatically added to this factoid, so you can omit those (but no harm is done if you do it anyway).
+#### What groups should be added
 What is “notable” is subjective, but there are some guidelines:

-You should add groups with this function if this group is somehow important for interaction, interesting for the player and not already covered by the other factoids.
+Do add a group if:

+* It is used in an ABM
+* It is somehow used for a custom interaction with another item
+* It is simple enough for the player to know an item is member of this group
+* You want to refer to this group in help texts
+* The “don'ts” below don't apply

 Note that most groups are probably already covered elsewhere, so you probably only need to add a few groups here.

 Do not add a group if:

-* It is *only* used for crafting purposes (this is already covered)
+* It is *only* used for crafting purposes
-* It *only* appears in `connect_to` definitions of nodes (this is covered, too)
+* It *only* appears in `connect_to` definitions of nodes
-* The group is a mining or damage group (this is covered, too)
+* The group is *only* a mining or damage group
-* The group is only used internally
+* The group membership itself requires an explanation (consider writing a factoid instead)
-* The group is uninteresting for the player
+* The group has no gameplay relevance
 * A factoid covering this group already exists
 * Writing a factoid would be more useful
 * Group rating is important to gameplay (consider writing a factoid instead)

+Groups which are used for crafting or in the `connects_to` field of item definitions are already automatically added to this factoid.

+##### Examples for good additions

+* `book` in Minetest Game: Members of this group can be placed in bookshelves, so this group meets the “custom interaction” criterion
+* `water` in Minetest Game: Used for water nodes with some ABM.
+* `sand` in Minetest Game: Used for the cactus growth ABM, but also crafting.
+  Since it is not *only* used for crafting, it is OK to be added

+##### Examples for bad additions

+* `stick`: in Minetest Game: This group appears in many crafting recipes and has no other use.
+It is already added automatically
+* A group in which members turn into obsidian when they touch water (ABM):
+  This group is not trivial and should be introduced in a factoid instead
+* `cracky` in Min
+* `dig_immediate`: This group is already covered by the default factoids of this mod

 ## Dependencies
 If you only add the custom fields to your items, you do *not* need to depend